-Typically the final product you purchase has passed through a long chain of producers, manufacturers, distributors and retailers who have all participated in its production, delivery and sale.
-It can be very difficult to track a component of an end product back to a particular producer, for example cotton in a T-shirt back to a particular cotton farm.
+Most products pass through a long chain of producers, manufacturers, distributors and retailers before they get to you.
+It can be very difficult to track all of a product’s components back to a particular producer – for example, tracing cotton in a t-shirt back to a particular cotton farm.